 - Salt and pepper, and anything else you want to throw in there

-If you wanted your Crockpot cabbage recipe a bit spicy you could add a bit of red pepper flakes, dry Sriracha and/or chili powder.
+If you wanted your Crockpot cabbage recipes to be a bit spicy you could add a bit of red pepper flakes, dry Sriracha and/or chili powder.
 Easy recipe that is super cheap.
 And you can find cabbage and onion year round.

 Now I did also make air fryer sausage and potatoes once to give that a whirl.
 I used sliced deer links that were made locally and out of this world.
 That method gives the edges of everything a nice crispiness which is out of this world.
 It kinda’ caramelizes the meat too in a way.